Naum Gabo: Gabo's theory of art

 Caroline Collier, an authority on Gabo’s work, said, "The real stuff of Gabo’s art is not his physical materials, but his perception of space, time and movement.
 In the calmness at the ‘still centre’ of even his smallest works, we sense the vastness of space, the enormity of his conception, time as continuous growth."
 In fact, the element of movement in Gabo’s sculpture is connected to a strong rhythm, more implicit and deeper than the chaotic patterns of life itself.
 The exactness of form leads the viewer to imagine journeying into, through, over and around his sculptures.

 Gabo wrote his Realistic Manifesto, in which he ascribed his philosophy for his constructive art and his joy at the opportunities opened up by the Russian Revolution.
 Gabo saw the Revolution as the beginning of a renewal of human values.
 Five thousand copies of the manifesto tract were displayed in Moscow streets in 1920.

-Gabo had lived through a revolution and two world wars; he was also Jewish and had fled Nazi Germany.
-Gabo’s acute awareness of turmoil sought out solace in the peacefulness that was so fully realized in his “ideal” art forms.
-It was in his sculpture that he evaded all the chaos, violence, and despair he had survived.
-Gabo chose to look past all that was dark in his life, creating sculptures that though fragile are balanced so as to give us a sense of the constructions delicately holding turmoil at bay.